Resources

 What Is a Managed Public Cloud?
 When Experts Run Your Cloud

-The hyperscalers deliver infrastructure — not operations.
-What a managed public cloud delivers, which tasks an MPCP takes on, and how to recognise a good partner.
+The hyperscalers deliver infrastructure, not operations.
+What a managed public cloud delivers, where the responsibility boundary actually runs, and how to recognise a good partner.